 Our soul shall wait for the Lord, he is our helper and defender.

-For our heart shall rejoice in him because we have hoped in his holy name.
+Our heart shall rejoice in him because we have hoped in his holy name.

 Let thy mercy, O Lord, be upon us, as we have set our hope on thee.